By Terry Barrett, CPA | Tax Senior Manager | State & Local Tax Team

 The taxable basis for BPOL is the gross receipts of a business – “the whole, entire, total receipts, without deduction” — not its net income.
 Thus, BPOL generally is due regardless of whether a business earns a profit.
 However, notwithstanding the statutory definition of “gross receipts” there are actually some deductions and exclusions from taxable “gross receipts.”
 A careful review and consideration of these may help reduce the BPOL tax due.

-The tax rate for BPOL generally is based upon a business’ classification – whether a retailer, wholesaler, services provider, contractor, etc. The business’ receipts are sitused or attributed to localities based upon that classification.
+The tax rate for BPOL generally is based upon a business’ classification – whether a retailer, wholesaler, services provider, contractor, etc. The business’ receipts are attributed to localities based upon that classification.
 For example, a retailer’s gross receipts are attributed to the place where the sales solicitation occurs, or if solicitations are not made at any definite place of business the place where the solicitation activity is directed or controlled.
 For wholesalers where the tax is measured by purchases rather than gross receipts (this is unique to wholesalers in some localities), the situs is the place from which delivery of goods are made to customers.
 For service providers, the gross receipts are attributed to the place where the services are rendered or if the services are not performed at any definite place of business, the place where services are directed or controlled.
 Special rules may apply to contractors, sellers of hardware/software to the government, and others.
 And, it is noteworthy that some businesses may have more than one classification.
 A change in classification(s) could possibly result in some BPOL savings – and possibly on a retroactive basis (refunds).

 In recent years, some localities have sought BPOL relief or incentives for new or small businesses to encourage business location therein.
 Legislation has been passed by the General Assembly to allow localities to adopt a business license incentive program that may include for qualifying businesses: